Dealing with Addiction in the Family

-Addiction is maddening to say the least.
+Addiction in the family is maddening to say the least.

 When you love an addict, your whole world gets turned upside down as you try and figure out the best way to help an addict.

-When we say “addiction is a family disease” what we mean is, it EFFECTS everyone in the family.
+When we say “addiction is a family disease” what we mean is, it effects everyone in the family.

 Addicts and alcoholics believe that they are only affecting themselves, but in truth, no one is left untouched by it’s devastating impact.